blackdataca/My-Radio-App/_posts/2018-02-09-How-To-Mine-TestNet.md

 # Creating Testnet Address
 On AchieveCoin Core, go to File menu, select Receiving addresses..., then click New button.
-For privacy concerns, it is recommended to create new address for each transaction. testnet address starts with lower-case letter 'a'.
+For privacy concerns, it is recommended to create new address for each transaction.
+Testnet address starts with lower-case letter 'a'.

 # Mining Pools and Mining Software